The Exoplanet Edge: Planets Don't Induce Observable TTVs with a Dominant TTV Period Faster than Half their Orbital Period: Tidal Effects

 \subsection{Rotating Quadrupole Tidal Distortion}

 Additionally, there exists a quadrupole tidal distortion for planets.
 Quadrupole tidal distortions arise due to differential gravitational forces—stronger on the side of the planet closer to the perturbing body and weaker on the far side.
+This tidal distortion will thus distort the orbit of the internal transiting planet and rotate with a period equal to the period of the external perturbing planet.
+If we imagine a set of observers oriented at all angles around the central star, some would see the transiting planet arrive earlier due to the tidal distortion and others would see the transiting planet arrive later due to the tidal distortion.
+The period of the rotating tidal distortion will be equal to the period of the outer perturbing planet, as the inner transiting planet's orbital tidal distortion rotates with the outer mass.
 As shown in Figure~\ref{fig: tidal schematic}, this tidal distortion on the orbit of the inner transiting planet is axisymmetric.
-If we imagine a set of observers oriented at all angles around the central star, some would see the transiting planet arrive earlier due to the tidal distortion and others would see the transiting planet arrive later due to the tidal distortion.
-Those observers oriented near the elongated portions of the tidally distorted orbital ellipse would observe late transits and those near the shrunken portions of the ellipse would observe early transits.
-The pattern of early and late TTVs has a $m=2$ rotational symmetry (i.e., 180 [deg] rotational symmetry).
-So if we rotate this tidal effect, as occurs naturally over the timescale of an orbit of the external perturbing planet, each observer would see a period of early and late TTVs occuring with an observed TTV period of $P_\mathrm{pert}/2$.
+Thus, the pattern of early and late TTVs has a $m=2$ rotational symmetry (i.e., 180 [deg] rotational symmetry).
+And so, as the quadrupole tidal distortion rotates naturally over the timescale of an orbit of the external perturbing planet, each observer would see a period of early and late TTVs occuring with an observed TTV period of $P_\mathrm{pert}/2$.
+This rotating tidal distortion would thus induce a TTV with a period equal to the lower exoplanet edge.